kyma-project/eventing-auth-manager/README.md

 ```

 ## Name reference between resources
-The Kyma CR, which creation is the trigger for the creation of the EventingAuth CR, uses the unqiue runtime ID of the managed Kyma runtime as name.
-This name is used as the name for the
-name for the EventingAuth CR and the IAS application.
-In this way, the eventing-auth CR and the IAS application can be assigned to the specific managed runtime.
+The Kyma CR, which creation is the trigger for the creation of the EventingAuth CR, uses the unique runtime ID of the managed Kyma runtime as name.
+This name is used as the name for the EventingAuth CR and the IAS application.
+In this way, the EventingAuth CR and the IAS application can be assigned to the specific managed runtime.

 ## Design decisions